Get a free consultation

 7. Handle Questions With Confidence

-A confident Q&A reinforces your credibility.
+A confident Q&A session reinforces your credibility.
 A weak Q&A can undo your work.

 1. Acknowledge the question